stringj4456/Windows-Server-Labs/README.md

 ## Windows-Server-Labs

 This is a repo containing various labs based around Windows Server.
-Each folder will represent a separate project.
+It will include guides and walkthroughs of a variety of projects.
+The goal here is to expand my knowledge of Windows Server environments with hands on experience.